georgezhao2010/midea_ac_lan/README.md

 If component can not found any devices, you can specify the IP address to add the device.

 ## Config automatically
-This component could auto-discover and list Midea M-Smart AC devices in network, select one and add it in.
+This component could auto-discover and list Midea M-Smart devices in network, select one and add it in.
 You could repeat the above action to add multiple devices.

-**Automatic configuration requires your air-conditioners and your Home Assistant must be in the same sub-network.
+**Automatic configuration requires your devices and your Home Assistant must be in the same sub-network.
 Otherwise, devices cannot be auto-discovered.
 Check this by yourself.**

 ## Config manually
 If auto-discover could not work, you could add the device(s) manually with the following information.